livecycle/preevy/site/docs/recipes/faster-build.md

 Offloading the build to the stronger CI machine can reduce the cost of running preview environments significantly - in this sample case by nearly 50%!

-- For the small environment machine, build was decidedly faster when done on the CI machine.
+- For the small environment machine, the build was decidedly faster when done on the CI machine.
 - For the bigger environment machine, it was faster to build a new PR on the CI machine, and especially fast with the GitHub registry (which has a good network connection to the CI machine).

 ### Discussion

-Network transfers are a major cause for long builds.
+Network transfers are a major cause of long builds.
 Both our GAR and the Environment VMs were in the same region, which is geographically remote from [GitHub's hosted CI runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).

 Building on the Environment machine is advantageous: It does not require cache import/export, nor registry download/upload, and utilizes fully a local cache.